 The specific amount of money you might receive as part of a Pradaxa settlement or verdict depends on your individual situation.
 Damages claimed in Pradaxa lawsuits include:

 - Physical pain and suffering

 Other damages may be available to certain people, such as to recover lost income or medical expenses.
 To understand which claims apply to your case, talk to a Pradaxa lawyer today.

 Do I Need a Pradaxa Lawyer?

 If you decide to pursue a Pradaxa lawsuit, you will not need to pay anything unless you receive compensation from the settlement fund or a trial verdict.
-Lawyer fees typically make up a percentage of money awarded to the plaintiff.
+Pradaxa attorneys accept their legal fees as a percentage of money awarded to the plaintiff.
 They get paid only if you do.File a Pradaxa Lawsuit.

 Get your legal questions answered during a free consultation with a blood thinner attorney.